 Pistachios and raspberries are a nice fit.
-This past summer in Poland I remember having a chocolate or perhaps it was an ice cream with such a combination and it was magical, not so much to make me remember what it was on, but the combination of the two stuck.
+This past summer in Poland I remember having chocolate or perhaps it was ice cream with such a combination and it was magical, not so much to make me remember what it was on, but the combination of the two stuck.

 Raspberry Pistachio Power Bliss Balls

 - 7 organic dates pitted

 - 3 tbsp raw organic cacao powder

 - 1/4 cup pistachios naturally green – raw shelled not salted

 - 1/2 cup chocolate chips Gluten Free chocolate chips or organic natural chocolate chopped – optional

 - Place all the dry ingredients into a bowl.
 Ground almonds, cacao powder, carob powder, maca, cordyceps, salt.